Eye On Water

 Staff has implemented a program that will show customers how much water they use each month.
 Users can then decide how and where cost-saving cuts can be made, based on their family’s needs.
 This program is called EyeOnWater.

-In 2015, the Town began installing "smart" water meters across the community in sections by neighborhood.
+In 2015, the Town began installing "smart" water meters across the community.
 These meters are an upgrade to the electronic drive-by meter reading system.
 The smart meter reading technology utilizes a stripped-down cell phone called a "cellular endpoint."
 Every hour, the cellular endpoint collects and stores each resident's current meter reading.
 Once a day, the cellular endpoint transmits the last twenty-four hourly readings to our vendor.

-The Town, and more importantly individual residents and commercial customers, can see these collected readings by visiting our vendor's secure website at BeaconAMA.net.
+The Town, and more importantly individual residents and commercial customers, can see these collected readings by visiting our vendor's secure website.
 If a leak is detected with your water line, an alarm can be sent to you via email or text message.

 A smartphone app is also available for your use in the App Store under EyeOnWater.